natural materials

 A natural fibre, wool is valued for its warmth, softness and comfort throughout the seasons.
 However, its production can affect ecosystems and raise ethical questions related to animal welfare.

-At agnès b., we work with committed suppliers and 25% of our items were certified in 2024, guaranteeing traceability and compliance with the five freedoms of animals defined by the World Organisation for Animal Health.
+At agnès b., we work with committed suppliers, and 25% of our products is certified under the Responsible Wool Standard (RWS) in 2024, ensuring traceability and compliance with the Five Freedoms for animals.

 A rare and precious fibre, cashmere offers exceptional comfort and feel, while also being known for its thermoregulatory properties.
 Its intensive production can damage ecosystems in Mongolia and China.